ouvroir/IIIF/documentation/righettino-archive.md

 ```
 ### Remarks

-* No web frameworks (Svelte was first choice) have used to facilitate the use of the viewers : the tools manipulate the DOM wich might conflict a component life's cycle.
-That problem is espcially true with OpenSeadragon due to the way it is exported (AMD or CommonJS).
+* No web frameworks (Svelte was first choice) have been used to facilitate the user experience/interaction : the tools manipulate the DOM which might conflict a component's life cycle.
+That problem is espcially true with OpenSeadragon due to the way in which it is exported (AMD or CommonJS).

 ## Project organization